Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

   </tr>
 </table>

 Note that with its dense backend, ProxQP solver manipulates matrices in dense representations (in the same spirit, the solver with sparse backend manipulates entries in sparse format).
-In the example above the matrices are originally in sparse format, and eventually converted into dense format.
-Note that if some elements of your QP model are not defined (for example a QP without linear cost or inequality constraints), you can either pass a None argument, or a matrix with zero shape for specifying it.
-We provide an example below in cpp and python (for the dense case, it is similar with sparse backend).
+In the example above, the matrices are originally in sparse format and eventually converted into dense format.
+Note that if some elements of your QP model are not defined (for example, a QP without linear cost or inequality constraints), you can either pass a None argument or a matrix with zero shapes for specifying it.
+We provide an example below in cpp and Python (for the dense case, it is similar with sparse backend).

 <table class="manual">
   <tr>